-T55 Other Rail Station/Terminal Improvements
+TS5 TRANSIT, --Other Rail Station/Terminal Improvements

-Project Source Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-20 Υ MT7, MT8 2030 N
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y MT7, MT8 2040 N

-Funding is provided for the design, land acquisition and construction of various stations, platform extensions, parking and related facilities, and upgrades throughout the system including related track and rail infrastructure work.
-Also included are station and facility inspection and repair, customer service station bike locker installation - systemwide, and STARS Program.
+Funding is provided for the design, land acquisition and construction of various stations, platform extensions, parking and related facilities, and upgrade throughout the system including related track and rail infrastructure work.
+Also included are station and facility inspection and repair, customer service station bike locker installation - system wide, and STARS Program including but not limited to acquisition of properties and any items or services need to support the acquisition.